Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 Most Serene Sovereign, Grand Duke, most gracious sir!

-First, there was the document "Table of Ranks", published in 1717-1721, which was then republished in a slightly modified form.
-It listed the military (army and navy), civil and court ranks.
+Firstly, there was a document “Table of Ranks”, published in 1717-1721, which was then republished in a slightly modified form.
+It listed military (army and naval), civil and court ranks.
 Each category of ranks was divided into 14 classes.
-So, to the 3rd class belonged lieutenant general, lieutenant general; vice admiral; secret adviser; the marshal, the master of ceremonies, the master of the chasseur, the chamberlain, the chief master of ceremonies; to the 6th grade - colonel; captain of the 1st rank; collegiate adviser; cameras-furier; to the 12th grade - cornet, cornet; midshipman; provincial secretary.
+So, they belonged to the 3rd class lieutenant general, lieutenant general; Vice Admiral; Privy Councillor; marshal, master of horse, jägermeister, chamberlain, chief master of ceremonies; to 6th grade - colonel; captain 1st rank; collegiate advisor; camera fourier; to 12th grade - cornet, cornet; midshipman; provincial secretary.

-In addition to the named ranks, which determined the system of appeals, there were appeals your excellency, your excellency, your excellency, your highness, your majesty, most gracious (gracious) sovereign; sovereign and etc.
+In addition to the named ranks, which determined the system of appeals, there were appeals Your Excellency, Your Excellency, Your Excellency, Your Highness, Your Majesty, Most Gracious (Merciful) Sovereign; sovereign and etc.

-Secondly, the monarchical system in Russia until the 20th century retained the division of people into estates.
-For a class-organized society, a hierarchy in rights and duties, class inequality and privileges were characteristic.
-Estates were distinguished: nobles, clergy, raznochintsy, merchants, philistines, peasants.
-Hence the appeals sir, madam towards privileged people social groups; sir, sir- for the middle class or barin, lady for those and others, and the lack of a single appeal to representatives of the lower class.
-You would be ashamed!"
-(Kome. pr.
+Secondly, the monarchical system in Russia until the 20th century maintained the division of people into classes; a class-organized society was characterized by a hierarchy of rights and responsibilities, class inequality and privileges.
+Classes were distinguished: nobles, clergy, commoners, merchants, townspeople, peasants.
+Hence the appeals sir, madam towards people of privilege social groups; sir, madam- for the middle class or master, lady for both, and the lack of a unified appeal to representatives of the lower class.”?
+You should be ashamed!”
+(Com. pr.
 11/18/77).

-In the languages of other civilized countries, unlike Russian, there were appeals that were used both in relation to a person occupying a high position in society, and to an ordinary citizen. : mr, mrs, miss(England, USA), senor, senora, senorita(Spain), signor, signora, signorina(Italy), sir, sir(Poland, Czech Republic, Slovakia).
+In the languages of other civilized countries, unlike Russian, there were addresses that were used both in relation to a person occupying a high position in society and to an ordinary citizen : Mr., Mrs., Miss(England, USA), senor, senora, senorita(Spain), signor, signora, signorina(Italy), sir, lady(Poland, Czech Republic, Slovakia).

-After October revolution all the old ranks and titles are abolished by a special decree.
+After October revolution All old ranks and titles are abolished by a special decree.
 Universal equality is proclaimed.
-Appeals mistermistress, gentleman - mistress, sir - madam, gracious sovereign (empress) gradually disappear.
-Only diplomatic language preserves the formulas of international courtesy.
-So, the heads of monarchical states are addressed: Your Majesty, Your Excellency; foreign diplomats continue to be called sir - madam.
+Appeals sirmadam, master - lady, sir - madam, dear sir (empress) gradually disappear.
+Only diplomatic language preserves the formulas of international politeness.
+Thus, the heads of monarchical states are addressed: Your Majesty, Your Excellency; foreign diplomats continue to be called Mr. - Mrs.

-Instead of all appeals that existed in Russia, starting from 1917-1918, appeals citizen and comrade.
+Instead of all the appeals that existed in Russia, starting from 1917-1918, the appeals are becoming widespread citizen And comrade.
 The history of these words is remarkable and instructive.

-Word citizen recorded in the monuments of the XI century.
-It came to the Old Russian language from the Old Slavonic language and served as a phonetic version of the word city dweller.
-Both of them meant "resident of the city (city)".
-In this meaning citizen found in texts related to XIX century.
-In the XVIII century, this word acquires the meaning of "a full member of society, the state."
+Word citizen recorded in monuments of the 11th century.
+It came into the Old Russian language from the Old Church Slavonic language and served as a phonetic version of the word city dweller Both meant “resident of the city (city).”
+In this meaning citizen also found in texts related to 19th century.
+In the 18th century, this word acquired the meaning of “a full member of society, the state.”

-Can a state where two-thirds of the citizens are deprived of their civil status and partly dead in law, be called blessed?
+Can a state where two-thirds of the citizens are deprived of civil rank and part of the law are dead, be called blessed?

-Word citizen with new content becomes widespread in the 19th century, as evidenced by the work of outstanding poets and writers:
+Word citizen with new content became widespread in the 19th century, as evidenced by the work of outstanding poets and writers:

 You may not be a poet, but you must be a citizen!

-In the 20-30s. a custom appeared, and then it became the norm when addressing arrested, imprisoned, tried to employees of law enforcement agencies and vice versa not to speak comrade, only citizen: citizen under investigation, citizen judge, citizen prosecutor.
+In the 20-30s. a custom appeared, and then it became the norm when arresting, prisoners, and those on trial contact law enforcement officials and vice versa, not to speak comrade, only citizen: citizen under investigation, citizen judge, citizen prosecutor.

-As a result, the word citizen for many it has become associated with detention, arrest, police, prosecutors
+As a result the word citizen for many it has become associated with detention, arrest, police, prosecutor’s office

-The negative association gradually "grown" to the word so that it became its integral part, so rooted in people's minds that it became impossible to use the word citizen as a general term.
+The negative association gradually became so “grown” to the word that it became an integral part of it, so ingrained in people’s minds that it became impossible to use the word citizen as a common address.

-The fate of the word was somewhat different comrade.
-It is recorded in the monuments of the XV century.
-Known in Slovene, Czech, Slovak, Polish, Upper Lusatian and Lower Lusatian.
-AT Slavic languages this word came from the Turkic, in which the root tavar meant "property, livestock, goods."
-Probably originally comrade meant "companion in trade".
-Then the meaning of this word is expanded: comrade- not only a "companion", but also a "friend".
-Proverbs testify to this: On the road, son to father comrade, Smart comradehalf way; Stay away from a friendbecome without a friend; The poor man is not a friend to the rich; The servant of the master is not a friend.
+The fate of the word turned out somewhat differently comrade.
+It is recorded in monuments of the 15th century.
+Known in Slovenian, Czech, Slovak, Polish, Upper Sorbian and Lower Sorbian.
+IN Slavic languages this word comes from Turkic, in which the root tavar meant “property, livestock, goods.”
+Probably originally comrade meant “companion in trade.”
+The meaning of this word is then expanded: comrade– not only a “companion”, but also a “friend”.
+Proverbs testify to this: On the road, the son is a comrade to his father, a smart comradehalf the road; Leave your friend behindto become without a friend; The poor are no friend to the rich; A servant is not a master's comrade.

-With the growth of the revolutionary movement in Russia in early XIX century word comrade, as the word once citizen, acquires a new socio-political meaning: "a like-minded person fighting for the interests of the people."
+With the growth of the revolutionary movement in Russia in early XIX century word comrade, as in its time the word citizen, acquires a new socio-political meaning: “a like-minded person fighting for the interests of the people.”

-In the speech of the clergy, officers of the tsarist army, the raznochintsy intelligentsia continue to use appeals: your excellency, your excellency, your honor, gentlemen officers, mister lieutenant, gentlemen.
+In the speech of the clergy, officers of the tsarist army, and various intelligentsia, they continue to use the following appeals: Your Excellency, Your Excellency, Your Honor, gentlemen, officers, Mr. Lieutenant, gentlemen.

-In the following years of Soviet power the word comrade was especially popular.
+In subsequent years of Soviet power the word comrade was especially popular.

 It seemed that conversion was a matter of upbringing, taste, and culture.
 However, in a socialist society, by the way a person is addressed, one can judge his political orientation, ideology, and class affiliation.
-The appeal, as it were, immediately determined the status of a citizen: if comrade, then, therefore, ours, ideologically tested, class-pure.
-Mister- here attention, this can be suspected of everything: counter-revolutionary, exploitative inclinations, anti-communism. citizen- there is a clear criminal connotation here.
-There was a comrade, but a citizen under investigation became.
+The appeal immediately determined the status of a citizen: if comrade, that is, ours, ideologically proven, class-pure.
+Mister- pay attention here, this can be suspected of everything: counter-revolutionism, exploitative inclinations, anti-communism.
+Citizen– there is an obvious criminal implication here.
+There was a comrade, but he became a citizen under investigation.

-After Patriotic War word comrade gradually begins to emerge from the everyday informal appeal of people to each other.
+After Patriotic War word comrade gradually begins to emerge from the everyday unofficial communication of people to each other.

-The problem arises: how to contact a stranger?
-The issue is being discussed on the pages of the press, in radio broadcasts.
-Philologists, writers express their opinion, public figures.
-Offer to revive appeals sir, sir.
+A problem arises: how to contact a stranger?
+The issue is beginning to be discussed in the press and in radio broadcasts.
+Philologists, writers express their opinions, public figures.
+They propose to revive appeals sir, madam.

-On the street, in the store, in public transport, the appeal is increasingly heard man, woman, grandfather, father, granny, boyfriend, aunt, uncle.
+On the street, in the store, in public transport, the message is increasingly heard man, woman, grandfather, father, granny, boyfriend, auntie, uncle.

 Such appeals are not neutral.
 They can be perceived by the addressee as disrespect for him, even an insult, unacceptable familiarity.
-Hence, rudeness in response, an expression of resentment, a quarrel are possible.
+Hence, rudeness in response, expression of resentment, and quarrel are possible.

-Since the end of the 80s. in an official setting, appeals began to be revived sir, madam, lord, madam.
+Since the late 80s. appeals began to be revived in official settings sir, madam, sir, madam.

 History repeats itself.
-Like in the 20s and 30s. appeals mister and comrades had a social coloring, and in the 90s. they confronted each other again.
+Like in the 20-30s. appeals sir And comrades had a social connotation, and in the 90s. they confronted each other again.

-AT recent times appeal sir, madam is perceived as the norm at meetings of the Duma, in television programs, at various symposiums and conferences.
-In parallel with this, at meetings of government officials, political figures with the people, as well as at rallies, speakers began to use appeals Russians, fellow citizens, compatriots.
-Among civil servants, businessmen, entrepreneurs, university professors, the appeal is becoming the norm sir, madam in combination with the surname, title of position, rank.
-Difficulties arise if the director, professor is a woman.
-How to apply in this case: mr professor or Miss Professor!
+IN Lately appeal sir, madam is perceived as the norm at Duma meetings, in television programs, at various symposia and conferences.
+In parallel with this, at meetings between government officials, politicians and the people, as well as at rallies, speakers began to use appeals Russians, fellow citizens, compatriots.
+Among government officials, businessmen, entrepreneurs, and university professors, the norm is becoming sir, madam in combination with the surname, position title, title.
+Difficulties arise if the director or professor is a woman.
+In this case, how to contact: Mr. Professor or Madam Professor!

 Appeal comrade continue to be used by the military, members of communist parties, as well as in many factory teams.
 Scientists, teachers, doctors, lawyers prefer words colleagues, friends.
 Appeal respected, respected found in the speech of the older generation.
-The words female Male, which have recently become widespread in the role of an appeal, violate the norm of speech etiquette, testify to the insufficient culture of the speaker.
-In this case, it is preferable to start a conversation without appeals, using etiquette formulas: be kind..., be kind..., sorry..., sorry......
+Words female Male, which have become widespread recently in the role of address, violate the norm of speech etiquette and indicate the speaker’s lack of culture.
+In this case, it is preferable to start a conversation without references, using etiquette formulas: please..., please..., excuse me..., excuse me......

 Thus, the problem of commonly used address in an informal setting remains open.
-It will be resolved only when every citizen of Russia learns to respect himself and treat others with respect, when he learns to defend his honor and dignity, when he becomes a person, when it doesn’t matter what position he holds, what his status is.
+It will be solved only when every citizen of Russia learns to respect himself and treat others with respect, when he learns to defend his honor and dignity, when he becomes an individual, when it doesn’t matter what position he holds, what his status is.
 It is important that he is a citizen of the Russian Federation.
-Only then, none of the Russians will feel awkward and embarrassed if they call him or he calls someone sir, madam.
+Only then will none of the Russians feel awkward and embarrassed if they call him or he calls someone sir, madam.

 What else to read